stanfordnlp/stanza/_pages/retrain_ud.md

 ### Other processors

 The process is identical for MWT, Lemmatizer, and POS.

-There is a subtle difference for Depparse, though.
-TODO
+Depparse will [redo the tags](retrain_ud.md#depparse-retagging) by default.

 Note that MWT does not apply for datasets with no multi-word tokens.
 If you attempt to run MWT on a dataset with no MWTs, you will get a message such as